shashi/Patchwork.jl/README.md

     Elem(:p, "How are you doing today?")])
 ```

 The `Patchwork.HTML5` module gives you helper functions which are named after the HTML elements, allowing you to create nodes in a concise DSL-esque way.
-There is similarly also Patchwork.SVG.

 ```julia
 div(